maelys-mcardle/snowflake/docs/file-format.md

 The line is split into fields by whitespace:
 * The first field is the instruction code.
 No mnemonics.
 * The second field is a parameter.
-This can be required, optional, or none.
 * The third field is a parameter.

-This can be required, optional, or none.
+Parameters can be required, optional, or none.
+Parameters can specify a bank, device, type, label or literal.
+All except the literal are integers.

 All whitespace at the beginning or end of a field is trimmed.